 Thus, using Eq. (\ref{1d-weaker}), we have

-where the last inequality follows from Cauchy-Schwarz inquality and the fact that $s'$ and $s$ are equal in distribution if $s\sim\mu(\cdot)$.
+where the last inequality follows from Cauchy-Schwarz inquality and the fact that $S'$ and $S$ are equal in distribution if $S\sim\mu_S$.
 Similarly, we also have $h^-<0$.

-We next show the three statements hold in Proposition \ref{thm:1d-iff}.
+We next prove the equivalence stated in Proposition \ref{thm:1d-iff}.
 By definition of $h^+$ and $h^-$, in uni-dimensional case, ODE (\ref{ODE-q-learning}) can be equivalently written as

 In the case where $r_\pi=0$, it is easy to see that ODE (\ref{ODE-q-learning}) is globally asymptotically stable if and only if $h^+,h^-<0$.
-Now we without loss of generality assume $r_\pi>0$, the proof for the other case is entirely similar.
+Now we assume without loss of generality that $r_\pi>0$.
+The proof for the other case is entirely similar.